AthenZ/athenz/docs/design/user-certificate-feature.md

 - It leverages the user's browser for IdP authentication, supporting MFA and SSO.
 - The authorization code is single-use and short-lived.

+### 7.2 PKCE Support (RFC 7636)

+The implementation supports Proof Key for Code Exchange (PKCE) per RFC 7636 with the S256 challenge method.
+When PKCE is enabled on the client:

+1. The CLI generates a random code verifier (32 bytes, base64url-encoded) and computes the S256 challenge.
+2. The code challenge is sent with the authorization request to the IdP.
+3. The code verifier is included in the attestation data sent to ZTS.
+4. The provider forwards the code verifier to the IdP token endpoint during the code exchange.

+PKCE is required on the server side when no client secret is configured, ensuring that the authorization code cannot be exchanged without proof of possession.
+This is the recommended configuration for public/native clients where a client secret cannot be securely stored.

-### 7.2 Attestation Data = Raw Query String
+### 7.3 Attestation Data = Raw Query String

-The attestation data sent to ZTS is the raw query string from the OAuth2 callback (e.g., `code=AUTH_CODE&state=NONCE`).
-The provider extracts the code from this string.
+The attestation data sent to ZTS is the raw query string from the OAuth2 callback (e.g., `code=AUTH_CODE&state=STATE`), with the PKCE code verifier appended when PKCE is enabled (e.g., `code=AUTH_CODE&state=STATE&code_verifier=VERIFIER`).
+The provider parses this as `&`-delimited key=value pairs to extract the `code` and optional `code_verifier`.
 This design:
-- Keeps the client simple — it forwards the callback data as-is.
+- Keeps the client simple — it forwards the callback data with minimal transformation.
-- Allows the provider to be extended to validate the `state` parameter if needed.
+- Allows the provider to be extended to validate additional parameters if needed.
-- Supports both query-string format and raw code values.
+- Supports PKCE by carrying the code verifier alongside the authorization code in a single string.

-### 7.3 No Certificate Refresh
+### 7.4 No Certificate Refresh

 User certificates explicitly cannot be refreshed.
 Each new certificate requires a fresh IdP authentication.
 This ensures:
 - Revoked/disabled users cannot continue using existing certificates after their current one expires.
 - The user's active status is re-verified with each certificate issuance.
 - Short lifetimes (max 60 minutes default) limit exposure of compromised certificates.

-### 7.4 Client-Only Certificate Usage
+### 7.5 Client-Only Certificate Usage

 Certificates are issued with `client` usage only.
 This prevents a user certificate from being used as a server certificate, limiting its utility in case of compromise.

-### 7.5 SPIFFE URI Support
+### 7.6 SPIFFE URI Support

 The CSR can optionally include a SPIFFE URI SAN (`spiffe://<trustDomain>/ns/default/sa/<userName>`).
 This enables integration with SPIFFE-aware systems while being validated against the server's configured SPIFFE URI validators.

-### 7.6 Audit Support
+### 7.7 Audit Support

 Certificate issuance is logged via `instanceCertManager.logX509Cert()`.
 The log includes the remote address, service name, principal name, and certificate details.
 This provides an audit trail for all issued user certificates.